canonical/lxd/doc/api-extensions.md

 use for clustering traffic (the value of ```server_address``` will be automatically copied to the ```cluster.https_address``` config key of the joining server).

+## clustering\_image\_replication
+Enable image replication across the nodes in the cluster.
+A new cluster.images_minimal_replica configuration key was introduced can be used to specify to the minimal numbers of nodes for image replication.